Juan Pablo Montoya

 Montoya competed in three different categories at the same time, achieving good results, until he decided to move from Colombia to Europe to follow his dream of racing in Formula 1.
 He is an example of personal growth and how working with perseverance will help you to achieve everything you need.

-Although Formula 1 may seems an individual sport, the key to success is teamwork.
-Juan Pablo Montoya stands out by exploiting the capabilities of each person and looking into available resources within themselves, creating efficient, committed and united teams that will be able to work under pressure.
+Although Formula 1 may seem an individual sport, the key to success is teamwork.
+Juan Pablo Montoya stands out by exploiting the capabilities of each person and looking into available resources within themselves, creating efficient, committed, and united teams that will be able to work under pressure.

 Robin Horsfall